What are the responsibilities and job description for the Supervising Support Care Assistant - SEMORS - SIKESTON position at State of Missouri?

 The Missouri Department of Mental Health is dedicated to the prevention, treatment, and public understanding of mental illness and developmental disabilities.
 If you enjoy caring for others and want to make a difference then by joining our team, YOU can make a difference in the lives of those impacted by a mental illness or developmental disability so they have the opportunity to pursue their dreams, live their lives to the fullest, and be a valued member of their communities.

-- This is a supervisory direct care position accountable for administering medication and other prescribed treatments; taking vital signs, assisting with care plan activities; observing and reporting consumer conditions and behaviors; and participating in rehabilitation, ambulation, and transfers.
+This is a supervisory direct care position accountable for administering medication and other prescribed treatments; taking vital signs, assisting with care plan activities; observing and reporting client conditions and behaviors; and participating in rehabilitation, ambulation, and transfers.
 Oversees work of other support staff.
-Communicates with doctors' consumers, and families, and educates consumers on care.
-May provide transport to offsite appointments and application of restraints when necessary.
-May perform some security-related functions in the mental health care setting.
+Communicates with doctors, clients, and families, and educates clients on care.
+May provide transport to offsite appointments and application of restraints, when necessary.
+May perform some security-related functions in a mental health care setting.

-- Supervising and scheduling direct care staff for campus group homes and SOP ISL homes.
+- Supervising and scheduling direct care staff for campus group homes.
 Oversees work of other Support Care staff.

 - As part of a treatment team, observing behavior and participating in habilitation programs

-- Preparing reports, tracking leave requests, and assisting in group homes/SOP ISL with staffing/programming, etc. as necessary.
+- Preparing reports, tracking leave requests, and assisting in group homes with staffing/programming, etc. as necessary.

 - Accountable for administering medications and other prescribed treatment such as taking vital signs, assisting with care plan activities, etc.